Suze Orman and Dave Ramsey: Let’s debate!

 When you retire, you don’t want to turn the policy into an actual annuity, but you can start taking income from the plan through an appropriate combination of dividend withdrawals and loans against your cash value (which you will not repay, if you’re taking retirement income).

-CAUTION: Do not attempt to do this without the guidance of a Bank On Yourself Authorized Advisor who has the necessary advanced training in this method.
+CAUTION: Do not attempt to do this without the guidance of a Bank On Yourself Professional who has the necessary advanced training in this method.
 Otherwise, your plan could grow much more slowly, you could lose the tax advantages, or both.
 You also most likely won’t get the maximum value from your plan.
 (I know this from painful personal experience and from the letters I receive from people who ignored this advice.)

 Can this concept be done in Canada?
 I have some experience with whole life in Canada and it wasn’t too pleasant and sold to me without a strategy.
 Interested in learning more.